kjcpaas/hotel-aggregator/README.md

- Hotel Aggregator
+ otel Aggregator

 This application works as an aggregator of hotels from different data sources.

 Documentation for my work process is [here](docs/worklog.md).

-The application is deployed at: *TBD*
+The application is deployed on [Heroku](https://hotel-aggregator-2a3bebab4939.herokuapp.com/)

 ## Stack